 Questions

 With regard to questions, we have to distinguish between questions with a question word and so-called yes/no-questions.
-While the former follow the main clause rules, according to which the conjugated verb is second, yes/no begin with the conjugated verb.
+While the former follow the main clause rules, according to which the conjugated verb is second, yes/no questions begin with the conjugated verb.

 Question word +conjugated verb +subject + direct object